 Since the inception of the COVID-19 Pandemic in March of 2020 many things including our investigations and data collection have changed.
 When the pandemic started our office contacted all of the nursing homes, assisted living, human service housing, hospitals, and jail in Dauphin County to inform them if someone was pronounced deceased and the cause of death was due to COVID-19 our office needed to be informed.
 We have been collecting data on all deaths related to COVID-19 and reporting the deaths to the department of health.
 The numerical data on the number of deaths, average age, and if the decedent had past medical history has been shared with the PA.
 State Coroner's Association Board and County Entities.
 Through tracking of data patterns and facilities with high rates of COVID-19 exposure, Dauphin County first responders were able to be informed to better protect emergency responders.
-In 2022 there were 285 deaths that occurred in Dauphin County that were related to COVID-19.
+In 2023 there were 66 deaths that occurred in Dauphin County that were related to COVID-19.
+7 deaths were nursing home residents.